 This very much varies from study to study.
 For any study you are considering, it is important that you understand what you will need to do to be a participant, and how much time it will take.

-As a study participant, you may receive some care as part of the research but only in accordance with the protocols of the research.
+The primary purpose of research studies is to advance scientific knowledge, although you may receive some care as part of your participation.
 To receive clinical care, you should consult your regular physician.

-This is one consideration that is especially important to consider for genetics research since genetic information is hereditary and may reveal information about relatives.
+This is one consideration that is especially important to consider for genomics research since genomic information is hereditary and may reveal information about relatives.
 Consider talking to your family members about your choice to participate in research.
 Also ask the researcher what information might be discovered in the course of the study and whether information might be returned to you or your family members.
+For example, genomic testing results could tell you information about disease risk, ancestry, and family relationships.

 Research participants are protected by a set of federal regulations, known as the Common Rule, which ensures that such research is conducted ethically.
 The Common Rule requires that researchers provide research participants with complete information about the study, and that they voluntarily consent to participation.
 The research team must inform you of any possible risks or benefits of participating in the study.
 You can also stop participating in the study at any time if you wish to do so.
 The Common Rule also ensures that research projects conducted by the NIH and studies funded by the NIH are reviewed by an Institutional Review Board comprised of scientists, bioethicists, and members of the public, to ensure the study is conducted ethically and that any risk to participants is minimized.

-In addition to taking steps to protect the privacy of your genetic information, there is a federal law called the Genetic Information Nondiscrimination Act ] that prohibits employers and issuers of health insurance from discriminating you on the basis of your genetic information.
+In addition to taking steps to protect the privacy of your genetic information, there is a Federal law called the Genetic Information Nondiscrimination Act (GINA) that prohibits employers and health insurers from discriminating you on the basis of your genetic information.
+Another Federal law called the Affordable Care Act (ACA) prevents health insurers from denying insurance to people with pre-existing conditions, including genetic conditions.

 A key step to participating in research is identifying studies for which you are eligible.
 Below are resources providing detailed information on research involving research participants: